Diyckstra/terraform-provider-deyckstra/website/docs/d/vpn_gateway.md

 * `state` - (Optional) The state of the specific VPN gateway to retrieve.
 * `availability_zone` - (Optional) The availability zone of the specific VPN gateway to retrieve.
 * `attached_vpc_id` - (Optional) ID of a VPC attached to the specific VPN gateway to retrieve.
-* `filter` - (Optional) Custom filter block as described below.
+* `filter` - (Optional) One or more name/value pairs to use as filters.
+  A VPN Gateway will be selected if any one of the given values matches.
+	Valid names and values can be found in the [EC2 API documentation][describe-vpn-gateways].
 * `tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired VPN gateway.

-More complex filters can be expressed using one or more `filter` sub-blocks, which take the following arguments:

-* `name` - (Required) The name of the field to filter by it.
-* `values` - (Required) Set of values that are accepted for the given field.
-  A VPN Gateway will be selected if any one of the given values matches.

-For more information about filtering, see the [EC2 API documentation][describe-vpn-gateways].

 ## Attributes Reference